 “Nuages” is a piece of gypsy jazz by Django Reinhardt.
-Django played at incredible speeds with only two fingers!
+This is one of the coolest jazz guitar songs because Django played at incredible speeds with only two fingers!
 He lost his other two in a fire.

 Django’s solos and improvisation move at intimidating speeds, but the main melody of Nuages is easy to understand.
 Here is a version of the piece for solo guitar.

-“Nuages” is based on a classical piece by the same name, composed by Claude Debussy.
+“Nuages” comes from a classical piece by the same name, composed by Claude Debussy.
 Look up that piece and see if you can hear the similarities.
 Here is a recording of Django:

-If it’s too difficult to play the chords and melody at the same time, just play the melody.
+If it’s too difficult to play the chords and melody simultaneously, just play the melody.
 You can do this by only playing the highest note in each chord cluster.
 Here is a close up version with a simplified melody:

-As you begin to learn beginner jazz guitar, don’t worry about the improvisations and embellishments (the fast, fancy stuff).
+As you start learning beginner jazz guitar, don’t worry about the improvisations and embellishments (the fast, fancy stuff).
 Start by making sure you understand every chord in the song, then move on to the melody.

 Try learning one of these songs with a friend so you can both practice trading lead and rhythm.

 Want to hear some advanced jazz?
 Check out this video by Snarky Puppy!
 There’s a cool guitar riff at about a minute in: